What Is the Doppler Effect?

 The Doppler Effect, Explained

-In the first case, as the ambulance moves toward us, each successive sound wave is emitted from a closer position than that of the previous wave.
-Because of this change in position, each sound wave takes less time to reach us than the previous one.
-The distance between wave crests (the wavelength) is thereby reduced, meaning that the perceived frequency of the wave is increased.
-The sound is perceived to be of a higher pitch.
-Conversely, as a sound source moves away, waves are emitted from a source that is farther and farther away, therefore creating an increased wavelength, a decreased perceived frequency, and a lower pitch.
+As the ambulance moves toward us, each successive sound wave is emitted from a closer position than that of the previous wave.
+Because of this change in position, each sound wave takes less time to reach us than the one before.
+The distance between wave crests (the wavelength) is thereby reduced, meaning that the perceived frequency of the wave increases and the sound is perceived to be of a higher pitch.
+Conversely, as a sound source moves away, waves are emitted from a source that is farther and farther away.
+This creates an increased wavelength, a decreased perceived frequency, and a lower pitch.

-We can use COMSOL Multiphysics and the Acoustics Module to create a simulation of the Doppler effect to measure the change in frequency for a sound source moving at a certain velocity.
-In our simulation, let’s assume that the air surrounding the sound source (the ambulance in this case) is moving with a velocity of V = 50 m/s in the negative z-direction.
-We’ll also assume that the observer of the sound is standing 1 m from the ambulance as it passes by.
-In the figure below, we can see the change in sound pressure level as the ambulance approaches and passes an observer:
+By using the COMSOL Multiphysics® software and the add-on Acoustics Module, you can simulate the Doppler effect and measure the change in frequency for a source moving at a certain velocity.
+Let’s assume that the air surrounding the sound source (the ambulance, in this case) is moving with a velocity of V = 50 m/s in the negative z direction.
+We also assume that the observer of the sound is standing 1 m from the ambulance as it passes by.
+In the figure below, we can see the change in the pressure as the ambulance approaches and passes an observer.

-From this plot, we can see how the amplitude of the wave (or pressure) drops off at a faster rate when the ambulance is moving away from an observer compared to when it is approaching.
-The change in the amplitude of the wave depicts how the siren’s sound becomes quieter as the ambulance moves away.
-The rate at which the sound level decreases as the ambulance recedes is much faster than the rate at which the sound becomes louder as the ambulance approaches, as can be seen in the graph.
-We can also visualize the sound pressure level around the sound source:
+From this plot, we can see how the amplitude of the wave (or pressure) drops off at a faster rate when the ambulance is moving away from an observer compared to when it approaches.
+The change in the amplitude of the wave depicts how the siren becomes quieter as the ambulance moves away.
+The rate at which the sound level decreases as the ambulance recedes is much faster than the rate at which the sound becomes louder as the ambulance approaches (as shown in the graph above).

 Other Examples of the Doppler Effect